SalesforceLabs/ActionPlans/README.md

 This repository contains several files that are relevant if you want to integrate modern web development tooling to your Salesforce development processes, or to your continuous integration/continuous deployment processes.

-## Data Import
+### Data Import

-This repository comes with sample data.
+(Optional) This repository comes with sample data.
 To load sample Accounts and Contacts, run the following:

     ```
 	sfdx force:data:tree:import -p ./data/data-plan.json